yaplas/subscribe-me/README.md

     ])
 );

+// console log notifications
-// this subscribe is the rxjs observable subscribe notifications.subscribe(
+// this subscribe is the rxjs Observable subscribe mejthod notifications.subscribe(console.log);
-    notification => console.log("notification to be fulfilled: ", nitification)
-);

 // you can unsubscribe from the event using the subscription id subscriber.unsubscribe(id);